sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 ## Scenarios

-DASH extends SONiC APIs and a related comprehensive set of object models described in both *documentation* and a *behavioral model* to describe Microsoft Azure’s networking services for the cloud.
+DASH extends SONiC APIs and a related comprehensive set of object models described in both *documentation* and a *behavioral model* to describe networking services for the cloud.
 The 7 initial services (in draft) describe this in more detail.
 We will also work with cloud and enterprise providers to further extend DASH to meet their specific needs.

 1. [VNET-to-VNET](https://github.com/Azure/DASH/tree/main/documentation/vnet2vnet-service).
 1. [VNET